conan-io/docs/README.md

 ```
 .. warning::

-    In the Bintray repositories there are binaries for several mainstream compilers...
+    In the ConanCenter repository there are binaries for several mainstream compilers...
 ```

 ```